julyskies/denomo-cli/README.md

 ### Usage

-Run Denomo from the Terminal:
+Run Denomo from the terminal:

 ```shell script
 denomo ~/path/to/projects
 ```

-The command above will delete all of the nested `node_modules` directories from `~/path/to/projects` path
+The command above will delete all of the nested `node_modules` directories from `~/path/to/projects`

 Full path to the initial directory works as well: